 Whether it be civil or defense, in the atmosphere or hard vacuum, precision motion is crucial to developing these technologies.

 Mechanical, electrical, and audible noise in balancing operations is reduced by supporting the rotor on air bearings in both hard and soft balancing machines.
-When a rotor is supported in rotation by hard rollers, any error motion in the rollers can mask out the balance forces resulting in unreliable balance measurements.
+When a rotor is supported in rotation by hard rollers, any error motion in the rollers can mask out the balance forces, resulting in unreliable balance measurements.

-The radial friction is also near zero so the heavy spot finds the low point of rotation when the air pressure is supplied to the air bearings.
+The radial friction is also near zero, so the heavy spot finds the low point of rotation when the air pressure is supplied to the air bearings.
 This improves the resolution in static balancing by an order of magnitude because the static breakaway coefficient of friction is 10 times lower than that of rolling elements for a typical roller stand or horizontal-way static balancing set-up.

 In high speed or “at speed” balancing, the stiffness, and damping function of the support bearings becomes critical for good balancing.
-This is why large rotors are often balanced on operational hydrodynamic oil bearings even though these oil bearings can make a mess of the rotor in vacuum or cleanroom environments.
+This is why large rotors are often balanced on operational hydrodynamic oil bearings, even though these oil bearings can make a mess of the rotor in vacuum or cleanroom environments.
 This is especially an issue for motors and generators with electrical windings, but oil is still a mess for any bladed roller.

 If you’re interested in switching to air bearings for your rotor balancing applications, reach out to New Way today to learn more, and review our full lineup of custom balance bearings designed to meet your needs.